Chart Color Schemes

 Analysis of health metrics shows strong performance throughout Kingsbury.

 Prevalence of common health conditions is low among the general population but higher than the national average among older, at-risk cohorts.
-The rate of private health cover is approximately 52% of the total population (~6,510 people), slightly leading that of the average SA2 area.
-The most common medical conditions in the area are mental health issues and asthma, impacting 7.4% and 6.7% of residents respectively.
-A total of 73.7% of residents declared themselves completely clear of medical ailments compared to 70.2% across Greater Melbourne.
+The rate of private health cover is approximately 52% of the total population (~6,510 people), leading that of the average SA2 area.
+The most common medical conditions are mental health issues and asthma, impacting 7.4% and 6.7% of residents respectively.
+73.7% of residents declare themselves completely clear of medical ailments compared to 70.2% across Greater Melbourne.
 Kingsbury has 12.6% of residents aged 65 and over (1,584 people), which is lower than the 15.2% in Greater Melbourne.
+Health outcomes among seniors present some challenges requiring more attention than the broader population.

 Frequently Asked Questions - Health